-Security gates and barriers are the first line of defence.
+Automated security gates and mobile gate barriers are the first line of defence.
 There are many different types of Security Gates and Barriers, some of which can be automated so at a push of a button you can grant access.
-Some gates and barriers can tie in with access control which again, automates entrance but also gets them to verify their identity
+Some gates and barriers can tie in with access control, making them automated security gates which, in turn, automates entrance - but also gets them to verify their identity.

 Popular Types of Security Gates and Barriers: